UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Worldcat, so it is essential that these values are kept.
 This mapping document consistently designates the displayed title as the primary title rather than privileging transcribed titles.
 Currently within Islandora, the fgsLabel is by default associated with the value within :code:`titleInfo/title`.
-Looking to possible future platforms, the equivalent property for the title which is given preference by default in display is `dcterms:title`.
+Looking to possible future platforms, the equivalent property for the title which is given preference by default in display is :code:`dcterms:title`.

 XPath
 ^^^^^